quang1610/CSC213/PeerToPeer-Chat/README.md

 # Peer-to-Peer Chat program
-In this P2P chat program, there is no server Each node inside acts as both the server and the client.
+This is one of my projects in CSC 213 - Operating System.
+In this P2P chat program, there is no server.
+Each node inside acts as both the server and the client.
 It is implemented using C Socket API, hash algorithm, thread-safe hash table and concurrent programming.

+This is a no-guidance project and it is up to me to decide the the solutions and algorithms.

 # Demo
 ![Peer to peer chat demo](Quang-P2PChat-Demo.GIF)